16 Types of Steak Everyone Should Know

 These “T-shaped” steaks are a favorite of meat lovers because they actually contain two steaks: the strip and the tenderloin.
 They’re cut from the short loin and are always sold on the bone.
 The major difference between a T-bone and a porterhouse is that the latter is generally cut from the back of the loin, and it contains a larger portion of filet mignon.

-Editor’s Tip: Cook these steaks over dry heat as you would a strip loin, using a meat thermometer if you need to make sure the thick steak cooks through.
+How to Cook It: Cook these steaks over dry heat as you would a strip loin, using a meat thermometer if you need to make sure the thick steak cooks through.
 After it rests, cut the meat from the bone in two pieces, slicing each one perpendicular to the bone.
 Then, replace the slices around the bone so it looks like a whole steak for presentation purposes.
+Try this trick when making T-bone steaks and burgundy mushrooms.
+Together, they make a perfect, pretty pair.

 This Flintstone-looking cut is basically a ribeye steak that wasn’t cut off of the rib bone.
 Its thickness depends on the thickness of the bone, but they’re generally in the neighborhood of two inches thick.
 They also weigh enough to feed several people!

-Editor’s Tip: They look intimidating, but you just need to know how to cook a thick steak to pull it off.
+How to Cook It: They look intimidating, but you just need to know how to cook a thick steak to pull it off.
 It’s best to sear a tomahawk steak in a cast-iron pan or over the hot side of the grill.
 Then, finish cooking them in the oven or on the indirect heat side of the grill.
+If you like cooking steak on the grill, find your favorite of our top grilled steak recipes.

 The skirt steak is a long, thin muscle cut from the plate section of the belly.
 It’s a very tough cut with a lot of connective tissue, but it turns out juicy and tender if cooked correctly.
 You can find both inside and outside skirt steaks, and most butchers take care of trimming off the thick, outer membranes before selling them.

-Editor’s Tip: It’s best to marinate a skirt steak in an acidic marinade like this for at least 30 minutes before cooking it.
+How to Cook It: It’s best to marinate a skirt steak in an acidic marinade like the one in this grilled skirt steak with red peppers and onions recipe for at least 30 minutes before cooking it.
 Then, flash sear it over high heat and serve it medium-rare to medium.
 It’s important to cut the skirt against the grain to avoid chewy bites.
+If you have any leftovers, make sure you know how to reheat steak properly.

 Flank steak is similar to skirt, but it has a few characteristic differences.
 It comes from the belly, but the flank section is further back towards the beef’s rear.
 It’s thicker and wider than the skirt, and it cooks up slightly more tender.

-Editor’s Tip: Like skirt steak, it’s best to use a flavorful marinade and cook flank over high heats.
+How to Cook It: Like skirt steak, it’s best to use a flavorful marinade (for example, the marinade in this grilled tender flank steak has soy sauce, lemon juice, honey and garlic) and cook flank steak over high heat.
 It can become tough when cooked over medium, and we think it tastes best at medium-rare.
 For the best eating experience, thinly slice flank steak against the grain.
+Work more flank steak recipes into your weekly meal plan!

 Rump steak (sometimes called round steak) is an inexpensive alternative to ribeye, and it tastes great if you cook it correctly.
 It comes from the hindquarters of the cow, so it’s lean like sirloin.
 Because these muscles see more work, the rump is less tender than most of the cuts on this list.

-Editor’s Tip: It’s definitely best to marinate a rump steak for a least four hours, and we recommend cooking these steaks in a cast-iron pan.
+How to Cook It: It’s definitely best to marinate a rump steak for a least four hours, and we recommend cooking these steaks in a cast-iron pan.
 After searing the steak until it reaches a medium temperature, keep it juicy by letting it rest for at least 15 minutes.
 Then, slice it against the grain.
+Or, try it in the slow cooker, like for this Asian-style steak recipe.
+If you need a reminder, here’s how to sear steak in 5 simple steps.

 The Denver cut is my new favorite steak.
 It’s cut out of the eye of the chuck, which runs along the front shoulder.
 This section is typically very tough and not well-suited for steaks, but because the Denver is located in the center, it sees very little exercise.
 It’s marbled like a strip without all the excess fat (or high price tag).